Here is a copy of a battery pack explanation I did a while back.

-Checking the voltage values of the lowest value for each pack type, it shows a reduction in power by 27% compared to the NiMh pack.
+Checking the voltage values of the lowest value for each pack type, it shows a reduction in power by 27% for the LiPo compared to the NiMh pack.
 This is worst than the 22% calculated using nominal values.
 As the pack gets discharged, you might end up with firing issues using a 14.8V LiPo pack.

 Except for the Automag in front, its usually the man behind the equipment that counts.